UWPCE-PythonCert/PythonCertDevel/source/exercises/list_lab.rst

 - Display the list.
 - Remove the last fruit from the list.
 - Display the list.
-- Ask the user for a fruit to delete and find it and delete it.
+- Ask the user for a fruit to delete, find it and delete it.
 - (Bonus: Multiply the list times two.
 Keep asking until a match is found.
 Once found, delete all occurrences.)

 Series 3